JarrettR/USBvil/README.md

 # How do I make one?

-Just for kicks, I'm testing out https://kitnic.it/
+Just for kicks, I'm testing out Kitnic.
+Check it [here](https://kitnic.it/boards/github.com/JarrettR/USBvil/).

-It should make the board/BOM ordering process a little bit easier, we'll see how it goes.
+The service should make the board/BOM ordering process a little bit easier, we'll see how it goes.
 That's just a landing page to this repo, so all of the data is here, too.